 First Nation-led stewardship of Country through eDNA technology and cultural knowledge systems.
 The EnviroDNA Traditional Owner eDNA Training Program empowers First Nation communities by providing the tools, training, and authority needed to enhance biodiversity restoration using eDNA technology.
-Groups unlock powerful eDNA insights that reveal local biodiversity, helping to guide informed management decisions.
-Grounded in cultural governance, this program enables a two-way exchange between cultural knowledge and science to care for Country.
+Grounded in cultural governance, this program supports a two-way exchange between cultural knowledge and science to care for Country.

 How can eDNA be used to survey on Country?